XiMpLe XML editor

 XiMpLe is an xml editor based on a table grid view (the same nodes are arranged in tables).

-The editor is free for non-commercial use and it can be used without installation.
+The editor is free for non-commercial use and it can be used without installation (in fact it's a portable windows application).

 There are available also XML splitter, XML joiner for large xml files and a light text editor.

 Simple and minimal preparation: just download the exe file (one file, approximately 0.7MB), place it somewhere on your hard disk or flash-drive and run it.

 It should run on Windows XP (32 bit only), Win 7, 8 and 10 (.NET Framework 3.5 or 4.0 is required).